Vegan on the Go: Simple, Delicious Vegan meals for Taking to School, Work, Picnics or Travelling

 - Our avocado chocolate puddings with a pecan coconut crumble which you can pack in individual containers for each person to enjoy.

 - A delicious fruit salad.
-My rule is always add grapes, they're everyone's favorite!
+My rule is always add grapes, they're really everyone's favorite!

 - Peanut butter or pumpkin butter in a small container and some apple slices for dipping.

-- For total decadence: your favorite vegan brownies, sweet bars or balls, cookies or muffins.
+- Your favorite vegan brownies, sweet bars or balls, cookies or muffins.
 All easy transportable.